venari/venari/_posts/2020-07-31-porirua-development-hyperlapse.md

 [porirua-development]: https://poriruadevelopment.co.nz/

 ## Before and After
 These two photospheres illustrate the changes on the site over 9 months.
+You can drag the one on the left to move the viewpoint.

 <div class="row">
   <div id="viewerBefore"></div>